MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 Starting in mid-July, Teams update policies you've applied in Teams Admin Center will no longer be honored and a Microsoft-controlled rollout will begin according to the following schedule.

 - Microsoft-managed rollout: If you left the policy controls at their defaults state of Microsoft-controlled, we'll continue rolling out new Teams as per the schedule outlined previously, with one update: We won't proceed with the uninstallation of the classic Teams client for 14 days.
   - Admin opt-in: Currently, the new Teams update will only be available when administrators enable it for their users.
-(Instructions for configuring policy for the new Teams client can be found here:  Upgrade to the new Teams client using policies - Microsoft Teams | Microsoft Learn) When the policy is enabled for a user, they may then select the **New Teams** toggle switch in their Teams client to initiate the update.
+Instructions for configuring policy for the new Teams client can be found here: [Upgrade to the new Teams client using policies](new-teams-deploy-using-policies.md#teams-admin-centertabteams-admin-center).
+When the policy is enabled for a user, they may then select the **New Teams** toggle switch in their Teams client to initiate the update.
   - New Teams toggle shown: Starting in late March, we will enable the new Teams toggle for Microsoft-controlled users.
 If they're still using the classic Teams client, they will not be updated unless they toggle the switch.
   - New Teams becomes the default Client: Beginning in early May, the new Teams client will become the default client for Teams users.
 Customers will receive the new Teams update, unless disallowed by policy.
-(Users may still toggle back to the classic Teams client.)
+Users may still toggle back to the classic Teams client.
 - Admin-managed rollout:
 New Teams only: Beginning in early June all remaining classic Teams users will be updated to the new Teams client and the toggle switch will be removed.
 After this process completes, Microsoft will attempt to remove the classic Teams client.
 Admin-managed tenants.
-Admins may choose to control their new Teams rollout by setting the Teams updates policy for their users (as described in: Upgrade to the new Teams client using policies - Microsoft Teams | Microsoft Learn.)
+Admins may choose to control their new Teams rollout by setting the Teams updates policy for their users as described in [Upgrade to the new Teams client using policies](new-teams-deploy-using-policies.md#teams-admin-centertabteams-admin-center).
 Admins may control the Teams update policy until mid-July.
   - New Teams becomes the default client.
 Beginning in mid-July, the new Teams client will become the default client for all active Teams users.
 Customers will receive the new Teams update.
 Users may still toggle back to the classic Teams client.
   - New Teams Only.
 Beginning mid-August all remaining classic Teams users will be updated to the new Teams client and the toggle switch will be removed.
-After this process completes, Microsoft will attempt to remove the classic Teams client.
+After this process completes, Microsoft will attempt to remove the classic Teams client after 14 days.

 ## User experience

 **Classic Teams will reach the end of support starting July 1, 2024.**

-### What users will experience after March 31 2024
+### What users will experience after March 31, 2024

 Starting in March 2024, any classic Teams users who haven’t updated to new Teams will begin seeing an informational banner to remind them about the classic Teams end of support timeline.
 This banner will appear in the main Teams client window at the top of the page (underneath the main bar).